 It was a chilly morning in Varanasi in December 2018.
 The streets were still grey and gloomy and the city was just waking up as we emerged from our hotel at Big Bazaar Road.
 A tuk tuk we hailed off the main street brought us to our destination and the drop off point was just a short walk from the expansive riverside which opened up like a beach before us.

 Perhaps because the touts were still asleep, we had a rare moment of tranquil commercial inactivity.
-The yoga class held at square leading to Assi Ghat reminded me of the old folks practising “qigong” in the parks here in Singapore, except that the folks here were much younger, with a lot of activities in their lives apart from work.
+The yoga class held at the square leading to Assi Ghat reminded me of the old folks practising “qigong” in the parks here in Singapore, except that the folks here were much younger, with a lot of activities in their lives apart from work.

 Further down, at almost every ghat, you will see pilgrims braving the cold to bathe in the river while rubbish, like abandoned children of unknown origin, take a free ride downstream.
 One ghat joins another, each with its own identity, be it a temple or a castle, each has its own pattern of steps, abutting without blending in, following the curvature of the river like a segmented creature.

 Indeed, Varanasi confuses the mind of the impious.
 We lost our sense of what is fragrant and what is pungent, what is clean and what is filthy, what is pleasant and what is obnoxious, what is safe, what is dangerous.
-And within the tumultuous crowds which were starting to swell as stalls unveiled their produce and products when we reached Dashashwamegh, we even began to lose our sense of direction and purpose.
+And within the tumultuous crowds which were starting to swell as stalls unveiled their produce and products when we reached Dashashwamegh, we even began to lose our sense of direction and purpose as well.
 What were we doing here?
 There was a lot to admire and appreciate, yet there was nothing really worth admiring and appreciating.
 Varanasi draws you, then pushes you aside.
 With so many images and activities compressed into one moment, it was just one contemplative moment.
 I’ve been there, I’ve done it.
 I have no desire to look back.

 On the walking street that leads out of Dashashwamegh Ghat, we could have been easily knocked down by a motorbike.
-This being Indian, it’s difficult to fathom why it was a walking street that allowed motorbikes to ply, just as we had no idea what a holy bin was meant for.
+This being India, it’s difficult to fathom why it was a walking street that allowed motorbikes to ply, just as we had no idea what a holy bin was meant for.

 Presently, a tuk tuk driver approached us and after settling on the price, he led us through the crowds to his parked vehicle.
 I’m not sure if I want to come here during the final days of my life.
 It may take a thousand years to figure out what this city is all about.
 Or perhaps, all this thinking or figuring are not really necessary.
 We may not have a choice to die in a way or place we wish, but we can certainly choose how we want to live.